artwired/manage_site/README.md

 # manage_site

+Nov 18, 2022 - Day 19
+Today I re-organized the code for the site footer and simplified the css.

 Nov 17, 2022 - Day 18
 I worked on the positioning of the mid scroll pill shaped graphic today.
 More complicated than expected.